One of the areas that I thought would give me problems were the replacement resin engine inlets.

 With the intakes of the engines taken care of, I turned my attention to the engine outlets.
 My initial thought was to use the PE afterburner (AB) vanes:

 I like the level of detail and the scale dimensions.
 Unfortunately, the vanes attach to the kit part (shown above between the copper of the vanes and the tan of the resin).
 What’s unfortunate about that is that there is a curved interior detail that’s missing from the kit parts but present in the resin parts.
 Yes…I could modify the kit part accordingly, but the technical phrase for this job would be, “a bitch.”
 Had enough of “bitch” jobs, thanks.
-Yes, the resin vanes are also going to take some work to approximate what I’m after and the ends of them will be thicker than I’d like, but it’s still less work than filling in the kit parts and then getting that filled section’s profile correct.
+Yes, the resin vanes are also going to take some work to approximate what I’m after and the ends of them will be thicker than I’d like, but it’s still less work than filling in the kit parts and then getting that filled section’s profile correct inside a cylinder.

 If you look closely at the vane sections below, you’ll note they’re slightly oval.
 Hot water and fingertip pressure will fix that (in addition to cutting away the excess resin):